Recap: Doctor Who S29 E5 "Evolution of the Daleks"

 - Captain Obvious: "They killed them, rather than let them live."

-- Continuity Nod: Although they don't use the terms "the Dalek/Human Factor", the plot concept of the Daleks wanting to imbue humans with the Dalek nature and the Doctor wanting to imbue Daleks with the human nature is very reminiscent of "The Evil of the Daleks".
+- Continuity Nod: Although they don't use the terms "the Dalek/Human Factor", the plot concept of the Daleks wanting to imbue humans with the Dalek nature and the Doctor wanting to imbue Daleks with the human nature is reminiscent of "The Evil of the Daleks".

-- Disney Death: The Doctor.
+- Disney Death: The Doctor is struck by lightning.
+He's fine.

 - Foreshadowing: Less pertaining to the episode specifically and more to the series as a whole, "I am Dalek Sec, and you will obey me!"